KarolinDuerr/BA-SagaPattern/MicroProfile_Implementations/MicroProfile_ParallelExec-Evaluation/README.md

 ## Parallel Execution of Tasks

-The `bookHotel` and the `bookFlight` tasks, as well as the `confirmHotel` and the `confirmTrip` tasks, are now executed in parallel by using // TODO.
-The LRA Coordinator invokes the compensations, so this execution cannot be influenced.
+The `bookHotel` and the `bookFlight` requests, as well as the `confirmHotel` and the `confirmTrip` requests, are now executed in parallel by asynchronously invoking the endpoints.
+However, the `confirmTrip` request is responsible for ending the LRA.
+Therefore, it can only be executed in parallel with requests that will always succeed.
+Additionally, the LRA Coordinator invokes the compensations, so this execution cannot be influenced.